-What is “Dosage” and what is it doing in my Sparkling?
+What is Dosage in wine and what is it doing in my Sparkling wine?

 It’s December and it’s time for a dosage of the holiday festive season with sparkling wine.
-A time for family get together at the beach, and a time for reflection.
-Time to enjoy the fruits of a vignerons hard work, and what better than a glass of organic champagne or sparkling wine?
+A time for family get together at the beach, (in Australia) and a time for reflection.
+It is time to enjoy the fruits of a vignerons hard work, and what better than a glass of organic champagne or sparkling wine?
 Traditional sparkling wines are not that easy to produce, particularly when they are disgorge by hand.

 At the family get together, tension can be high so sparkling wine is the answer to calm the nerves.
 One thing we can all do to arm ourselves by learning a little bit about the wine we’ll be drinking.

-If you’re lucky, that’ll involve some sparkling wine or what the French are allowed to call Champagne.
+If you’re lucky, that’ll involve some organic sparkling wine or what the French are allowed to call Champagne.

 One of the best words you can chuck out there is “dosage” (you can use a French accent if you like.)
 Of course, then you need to know what it is.

-Essentially, dosage is some form of sweetness (sugar, or wine and sugar and brandy) added to a sparkling to balance it the palate structure.
+Essentially, dosage in wine is some form of sweetness (sugar, or wine and sugar and brandy) added to a sparkling wine to balance the palate structure.

-Grapes in the Champagne region have to struggle to ripen so they end up with less sugar to offer the wine.
+Grapes in the Champagne region have to struggle to ripen so they end up with less grape sugar to make the wine alcohol.
 Many European sparklings and Champagnes are aggressively acidic and low in alcohol.
 The dosage is a simple corrective measure, to either balance the acid or to actually impart some level of sweetness.
-And depending on the amount of dosage added, you’ll end up with a variety of sparklings, defined by terms that can be a bit confusing but are basically a scale from sweetest to driest.
+And depending on the amount of dosage added, you’ll end up with a variety of sparkling wines, defined by terms that can be a bit confusing but are basically a scale from sweetest to driest.

 In Australia’s warmer climate the wines have a higher potential alcohol and less searing acid allowing for more balance and less dosage to balance the palate.

 Watch on Youtube: Disgorging Sparkling Wine

 Dosage in Sparkling Wine

 Here are the recommended dosage for a particular style of sparkling wine.